Dwarkesh-Khairnar/Database-activation-app/README.md

-## cron job Eg application with vercel
+## Cron job Eg application with vercel

 - This application help to run one code one time on day